Andre Iguodala: 2010–11 season: All-Defensive Second Team

 Coming into the 2010–11 NBA season, the 76ers were expected to rebound from their poor season.
-The Sixers fired head coach Eddie Jordan and brought in Doug Collins.
+They fired head coach Eddie Jordan and brought in Doug Collins.
 Philadelphia also traded veteran big man Samuel Dalembert to the Sacramento Kings for a younger center Spencer Hawes; the 76ers also acquired Andrés Nocioni in the deal.
 With the second overall pick in the draft, the Sixers made a big splash by drafting Evan Turner.
 Philadelphia started the season poorly but were one of the best teams down the stretch.
 During the season, Iguodala was hampered by an Achilles injury, leading to career lows in games played and started, field-goal percentage, free-throw percentage, and steals per game as the 76ers finished with a 41–41 record.
-However, he also had his career-best season in assists with 6.3 apg and helped the Sixers make the playoffs with the seventh seed in the Eastern Conference.
-During the year, Andre was the subject of multiple trade rumors that had him being traded to either the Golden State Warriors, Los Angeles Clippers or Los Angeles Lakers.
+However, Iguodala also had his career-best season in assists with 6.3 assists per game and helped the 76ers make the playoffs with the #7-seed in the Eastern Conference.
+During the year, Iguodala was the subject of multiple trade rumors that had him being traded to either the Golden State Warriors, Los Angeles Clippers or Los Angeles Lakers.
 In the playoffs, Iguodala had the assignment of guarding James and Dwyane Wade in the first round.
-The 76ers were eventually defeated in 5 games.
+The 76ers were eventually defeated by the Miami Heat in five games.
 For his defensive efforts throughout the season, Iguodala was named to the NBA All-Defensive Team Second Team, though his coaches and teammates lobbied for him to make the First Team.
-He showed his versatility during the season posting up a career-high in triple-doubles.
-Iguodala was second behind James for most triple-doubles during the 2010–11 season.
+Iguodala showed his versatility during the season posting up a career-high in triple-doubles and was second behind James for most triple-doubles during the 2010–11 season.